Review: The One That Got Away With Murder by Trish Lundy

 For fans of Becky Albertalli and Julie Murphy, this beautifully raw coming-of-age story follows bi, fat surfer girl Casey who turns to journaling to navigate what it means to crush on your two best friends at the same time.

 Ten years ago, the Scar Squad promised each other nothing would tear them apart.
 They stuck together through thick and thin, late-night surf sessions and after school spodies.
-Even when Casey Jones Caruso lost her twin brother Sammy to an overdose, and their foursome became a threesome, … Continue reading
+Even when Casey Jones Caruso lost her twin brother Sammy to an overdose, and their foursome became a threesome, the … Continue reading

 Review: The Perks of Being a Wallflower by Stephen Chbosky